Get started

 Data privacy and anonymity

-When using Mullvad with Tailscale, users allow Tailscale to generate, manage, renew, and remove Mullvad accounts on their behalf as their needs change.
+When you use Mullvad with Tailscale, you allow Tailscale to generate, manage, renew, and remove Mullvad accounts on your behalf.
 As a result, there are some important privacy and anonymity considerations:

 • Tailscale generates and manages account information on users' behalf.

-• Tailscale is identity-aware: we do not support anonymous tailnets.
+• Tailscale is identity-aware (Tailscale doesn't support anonymous tailnets).
 All Tailscale users are connected to an email address or GitHub account.

 • Tailscale knows which Mullvad accounts belong to which Tailscale users.

 • Users establish encrypted WireGuard connections with Mullvad servers.
 Tailscale can identify which users are connecting to which Mullvad servers via logs.
-As with any traffic on your tailnet, Tailscale cannot see any user traffic that is sent to Mullvad servers.
+As with any traffic on your tailnet, Tailscale cannot access any user traffic sent to Mullvad servers.
 All user traffic is encrypted in WireGuard tunnels, and Tailscale cannot decrypt this information.

 • Mullvad does not receive user identity information from Tailscale.
 Mullvad explicitly does not want to track this information.